svenluijten/package-skeleton/CONTRIBUTING.md

 ```

 ### Working on branch
 Do your magic and make your fix.
-I can't help you with this :wink:.
+I can't help you with this 😉.
 Once you're happy with the result and all tests pass,
 go ahead and push to your feature branch.

 ```bash